-Fatal crash Saturday leaves one dead
+Man charged in barricade over sandwich

 Current

-Mostly clear
+Mostly cloudy

 3-Day Forecast

-Mostly clear
+Mostly cloudy

 On October 31, 1985, Bernie Casson went missing.
 She was seen with an unknown man around noon that day, then the next time she was seen, she…